France issues arrest warrant for Syrian President Assad | KRDO

 Anwar al-Bunni, a Syrian human rights lawyer and a founder of the Syrian Center for Legal Studies and Research, told CNN the decision was “unprecedented.”
 It is believed to be the first time a nation has issued an arrest warrant for crimes against humanity for a sitting head of state in another country.

-An Interpol ‘Red Notice’ is expected to follow, according to Michael Chammas, one of the plaintiff’s lawyers, who spoke to CNN from Germany.
+An Interpol ‘Red Notice’ is expected to follow, according to Michael Chammas, a Syrian lawyer with knowledge of the case, who spoke to CNN from Germany.

 A Red Notice is a request to law enforcement worldwide to locate and provisionally arrest someone pending extradition, surrender, or similar legal action, according to Interpol.

-Note: This story has been updated to more accurately describe how the lawyer Michael Chammas is associated with the case